"Isn't shrinkage in regression a dead topic? Have new papers been published recently?"

 A reasonable (and simple!) approach is to simply use classical confidence intervals, centered at least-squares estimates, computed using your favorite statistics package; see Obenchain(1977).
 In other words, even though point-estimates of effects change as shrinkage is imposed, there really is no basis in "classical" statistical theory for either shifting the location or changing the width of interval-estimates.
 In fact, a shrunken estimate can look quite different, numerically, from the least-squares solution without being significantly different, statistically.
 (Obviously, you don't want to shrink so much that your point estimate ends up OUTSIDE your reported interval!)

 If you feel you ABSOLUTELY MUST have an interval centered near or at your shrunken estimate, you are going to have to use either bootstrap resampling, Vinod(1995), or Bayesian methods.
-Highest Posterior Density (HPD) intervals incorporate "added information" from your prior (centered at zero) to that from your sample.
-This characterizes your shrunken estimates as "unbiased" compromises between prior and sample information.
+Highest Posterior Density (HPD) intervals incorporate "added information" from your prior (usually centered at zero) to the information from your sample.
+This characterizes shrunken Bayes estimates as "unbiased" compromises between prior and sample information.

 "How can a so-called OPTIMAL shrinkage estimator be inferior to a so-called GOOD shrinkage estimator?"

-Minimax rules can tend to do so little shrinkage that they are almost indistinguishable, for all practical purposes, from least squares.
+Minimax rules can tend to do very little shrinkage.
+Frequently, they are almost indistinguishable from the ordinary least squares solution.
 Minimum estimated risk rules, like those of Mallows(1973), can shrink quite aggressively.
 This can lead to a big reduction in MSE risk in "favorable" cases, but aggressive shrinkage can also lead to even bigger MSE risk penalties in "unfavorable" cases.
 Maximum likelihood approaches represent some sort of "middle ground" between these "extremes."
 They reduce risk by only about 50% even in the most favorable cases ...where the risk could be reduced 100% by shrinkage all of the way to ZERO.
-But they also tend to increase MSE risk by at most 25% when truly unfavorable cases are encountered (i.e. when shrinkage factors in the .8 to .9 range are MSE optimal.)
+But they also tend to increase MSE risk by at most 25% when truly unfavorable cases are encountered (i.e. when shrinkage factors within the [.8, .9] range are MSE optimal.)
 See Gibbons(1981) and Obenchain(1996) for more on this.